parhelia512/bdiff/Docs/PasTrans.md

 ## Release 0.2.3 and later

 From release 0.2.3 _BDiff_ and _BPatch_ began to diverge from the original C source code.
 This divergence means there is no need for any further translation notes.

-Note that all v0.2.x releases will remain functionally very similar to v0.2.1, other than for bug fixes.